PostgREST/postgrest/api.rst

   Some javascript libraries will post the data incorrectly if you're not careful.
 For best results try one of the :ref:`clientside_libraries` built for PostgREST.

 To update a row or rows in a table, use the PATCH verb.
 Use :ref:`h_filter` to specify which record(s) to update.
-Here is an exmaple query setting the :code:`category` column to child for all people below a certain age.
+Here is an example query setting the :code:`category` column to child for all people below a certain age.

 .. code:: HTTP